01 Sep 3 Retail Brands With Winning Social Media Game

 3 Retail Brands Winning On Social Media

 Brands on social media have become the norm.
-And while some people are yet to master leveraging social media strategies in building customer loyalty, here are five valuable brands winning the game!
+And while some people are yet to master leveraging social media strategies in building customer loyalty, here are three valuable brands winning the game!

 The Boohoo Group, consisting of well-known brands PrettyLittleThing and NastyGal, has always considered its social media marketing strategy important to its overall success.
 Leveraging influencer advertisements and using pop-culture-fuelled content, the brands have successfully engaged the younger audience of Instagram!

-Furthermore, it’s ability to easily adapt into the current trends have made staying relevant online much easier for them.
+Furthermore, their ability to easily adapt to the current trends have made staying relevant online much easier for them.
 Coupled with other social campaigns, it’s safe to say the Boohoo Group has got social media down to a tee!